 San Francisco is a world-class city, but it is no secret that it can be difficult to afford.
-Unless you are already established in the Bay Area, finding a place to live may be one of your biggest concerns as a postdoc.
+Unless you are already established in the Bay Area, finding a place to live may be one of your biggest concerns as a student.
 Here are some resources that may help.

 Campus Life Services at UCSF operates all campus housing facilities.
 Their website has many other resources for students and postdocs seeking housing including eligibility requirements, agreements and contracts, information about parking, renter's insurance, bicycle policy, accommodations for people with disabilities, and much more.
 The campus housing website should be your primary source of information about living on campus!